himanshuu004/Prototyp-NEORA/README.md

 ### Public Pages
 - Home page with auto-sliding carousel
-- About page with director information
+- About page with vision, mission, and director profile
-- Services page
+- Services page with detailed service information
-- Disorders page
+- Disorders page with information about conditions we help with
 - Testimonials page
 - Gallery page with image slider
 - Contact page